August 4th, 2017

 - Despacito reaches 4 billion views on October 5th, 2017.

-The curious thing about the trick proposed by Newton and Leibniz is that the area of each rectangle gives the total number of views in the time interval of the rectangle (30 days for the example given in the table).
-“Amazing!” -would have said Newton while pulling his hair in his little dorm in Woolsthorpe.
+These dates do not correspond to the blue line but instead to the approximation given by the rectangles.
+The curious thing about this trick is that the area of each rectangle shown in Figure 1 represents the total number of views in each month, eg, for August, the width of the rectangle is 30 (days) and the length is 18 (number of views per day), then the total number of views is 30 x 18, as shown in the table above.
+Oh God!-would have said Newton, who was a fervent Christian, while pulling his hair in his little dorm in Woolsthorpe.
 Leibniz would have done the same in Paris.

 Both were fascinated with the concept of the infinitesimal, to the point that they were immersed in philosophical debates regarding the so called monads.
 Because of this, both reached a point where they questioned themselves: “what if we draw more rectangles and make them thinner, infinitesimally thinner so that they would exactly match the area under the curve (the blue line in our case).”
 This simple thought gave a marvelous conclusion: “The area under the curve, no matter how complicated is this curve, gives us the total number views.”

 To visualize this thought, let’s consider Figure 2, where we show the actual evolution of the number of views of Despacito from January to August, 2017.
 As you can see, the behavior is not linear, but Newton and Leibniz showed us that in order to get the total number of views, all we need is to find the area under the curve (the area under the green line in this case).
 By drawing thin rectangles in the month of March (as shown in Fig. 2) and summing up their areas we can obtain approximately the total number of views in that month.
 The value will be exact if these rectangles are infinitesimally thin, so thin that when they are drawn they describe exactly the area under the curve.
 This conclusion allowed them to develop Integral Calculus, which in simple words means: “To find the total area under any curve we just need to sum up the area of infinitesimally thin rectangles.”
 For this it is necessary to know the equation of our curve.
-In Fig. 1 is a line, its equation was mentioned in the first part of this article.
-In Fig. 2 it is more complex but not impossible to obtain.
-In this case we consider Fig. 1, its mathematical equation takes the following form:
+In Fig. 1 is a straight line, its general form was mentioned in the first part of this article.
+In Fig. 2 is more complex but not impossible to determine.
+In this case we are going to center our attention in Fig. 1, the equation of the straight line is given by the function f(t) = 21 – t/10, where t represents the time expressed in days.
+This function will allow us to obtain the length of the rectangle and the width will be given by an infinitesimally small value.
+Therefore, we already have the area of each rectangle and all we need is to sum them up.
+Mathematically, this infinitesimal sum is expressed as follows:

 - Despacito reaches 4 billion views on September 30th, 2017.